Baltic Germans

 The Baltic German population never surpassed more than 10% of the total population.
 In 1881, there were 180,000 Baltic Germans in Russia's Baltic provinces; however, by 1914, this number had declined to 162,000.
 In 1881 there were approximately 46,700 Germans in Estonia (5.3% of the population).
 According to the Russian Empire Census of 1897, there were 120,191 Germans in Latvia, or 6.2% of the population.

-Baltic German presence in the Baltics came effectively close to an end in late 1939, following the signing of the Molotov–Ribbentrop Pact and the subsequent Nazi–Soviet population transfers.
+Baltic German presence in the Baltics effectively ended in late 1939, following the signing of the Molotov–Ribbentrop Pact and the subsequent Nazi–Soviet population transfers.
 Nazi Germany resettled almost all the Baltic Germans under the Heim ins Reich program into the newly formed Reichsgaue of Wartheland and Danzig-West Prussia (on the territory of the occupied Second Polish Republic).
-In 1945, most ethnic Germans were expelled from these lands as part of the wider expulsion of Germans from Central and Eastern Europe after World War II.
-Resettlement was planned by the Allies for the territory remaining under Germany under terms of the border changes promulgated at the Potsdam Conference, i.e. west of the Oder–Neisse line.
+In 1945, most ethnic Germans remaining were expelled from these lands as part of the wider expulsion of Germans from Central and Eastern Europe after World War II.
+Resettlement was planned by the Allies for the territory remaining under Germany according to the terms of the border changes promulgated at the Potsdam Conference, i.e. west of the Oder–Neisse line.

 Ethnic Germans from East Prussia and Lithuania are sometimes incorrectly considered Baltic Germans for reasons of cultural, linguistic, and historical affinities.
 Germans of East Prussia held Prussian, and after 1871, German citizenship, because the territory they lived in was part of the Kingdom of Prussia.

 Ethnic composition

 Baltic Germans were not a purely German ethnic group.
-The early crusaders, tradesmen and craftsmen and even nobles often married local women,as there were no German women available.
+The early crusaders, tradesmen and craftsmen and even nobles often married local women, as there were no German women available.
 Some noble families, such as the Lievens, claimed descent through such women from native chieftains.
 Many of the German Livonian-Order soldiers died during the Livonian War of 1558–1583.
 New German arrivals came to the area.
 During this time, the Low German (Plattdeutsch) of the original settlers was gradually replaced by the High German (Hochdeutsch) of the new settlers.

-In the course of their 700-year history, Baltic German families had ethnic German roots, but also intermarried extensively with Estonians, Livonians and Latvians, as well as with other Northern or Central European peoples, such as Danes, Swedes, Irish, English, Scots, Poles, Hungarians and Dutch.In the early years of the Russian empire, some even married into Russian nobility and society.
+In the course of their 700-year history, Baltic German families had ethnic German roots, but also intermarried extensively with Estonians, Livonians and Latvians, as well as with other Northern or Central European peoples, such as Danes, Swedes, Irish, English, Scots, Poles, Hungarians and Dutch.
+In the early years of the Russian empire, some even married into Russian nobility and society.
 In cases where any intermarriage occurred, members of the other ethnic groups frequently assimilated into German culture, adopting German language, customs, and family names.
 They were then considered Germans, leading to the ethnogenesis of the Baltic Germans.
 The families of Barclay de Tolly and of George Armitstead (1847-1912), who had emigrated from the British Isles, married into and became part of the Baltic-German community.